 Galton recommended that only healthy, strong individuals should reproduce, with financial incentives to encourage this.
 He argued this would be advantageous for all of society, leading Beatrice Webb, one of the founders of LSE, to propose ‘procreation tickets’ which would levy fines upon ‘inferiors’ who reproduced.

 Legislatively, eugenics was more influential in the colonies than in Britain.
 Notions of non-white blood weakening the white race led to anti-miscegenation laws in many colonies.

 Sterilisation was also a key component of eugenic theory.
 Galton considered it to be a humane alternative to infanticide.
-The Nazis are believed to have forcibly sterilised 400,000 people, including the ‘feeble-minded’: the mentally ill, gay men, Gypsies and those of mixed African and German descent.
+The Nazis are believed to have forcibly sterilised 400,000 people, including the ‘feeble-minded’: the mentally ill, gay men, Romani people and those of mixed African and German descent.

 Of course, the Holocaust itself was a eugenic project.
 Jews were seen as the greatest threat to the Aryan genepool, a trope that survives in modern anti-Semitism.
 Such theories were developed by Eugen Fischer, who had previously carried out experiments on mixed-race children in German South West Africa, after which he ensured miscegenation was banned across German colonies.
 Pearson was a disciple of Fischer and drew similar conclusions from his biometric experiments on Jewish migrant children, suggesting there should be no Jewish migration to Britain.